 Here you’ll find many resources that we have collected to help students, parents, and school administrators to learn about federal and state financial aid, planning for college, and seeking scholarships.

-Attention: Kern Community Foundation’s 2019-20 Scholarship Application Deadline is coming up March 1, 2019.
+Attention: Kern Community Foundation’s 2020-21 Scholarship Application Season is coming up December 1, 2019, through March 1, 2020.
 Don’t miss out!
-Visit our Scholarships page to get details and apply online.
+Visit our Scholarships page between those dates to get details and apply online.

 Preparing for College

 All students applying to be freshmen at a four-year college in California are required to meet “A-G Course Requirements.”
 This consists of a specific number of classes in History, English, Math, Science, Foreign Language, and Visual/Performing Arts.
 Not every class offered by a high school in those topic areas qualifies as “A-G”.
 To see the exact class list for your specific high school, visit the official listing at UC Doorways here.